-Top & emerging risks Description 1.1 Business and The Issuer's financial results are affected to varying degrees by the general economic conditions business and economic conditions in the geographic regions in which the Issuer operates.
-These conditions may include factors such as: economic growth or contraction trends, consumer saving and spending habits, and corporate borrowing and repayment consumer patterns. unemployment rates, the differing economic trajectories among nations across the globe, global tensions and geopolitical uncertainty; the level of business investment and overall business sentiment; trade; the emergence of a new outbreak of a pandemic or other health crisis; the level of government spending as well as fiscal and monetary policy; the level of activity and volatility of the financial markets; disruptions to energy and other commodity markets; competitiveness; supply chain challenges and labour shortages; the evolution of elevated inflationary pressures; possible stagflation or deflation, monetary policies that are adopted by the Bank of Canada, the Federal Reserve in the U.S., the European Central Bank in the European Union, the Bank of England in the U.K. and monetary authorities in other jurisdictions in which the Issuer operates, and the fiscal policies of the governments of Canada, the U.S., Europe and such other jurisdictions.
+Top & emerging risks Description 1.1 Business and economic conditions The Issuer's financial results are affected to varying degrees by the general business and economic conditions in the geographic regions in which the Issuer operates.
+These conditions may include factors such as: economic growth or contraction trends, consumer saving and spending habits, consumer and corporate borrowing and repayment patterns, unemployment rates, the differing economic trajectories among nations across the globe, global tensions and geopolitical uncertainty; the level of business investment and overall business sentiment; trade; the emergence of a new outbreak of a pandemic or other health crisis; the level of government spending as well as fiscal and monetary policy; the level of activity and volatility of the financial markets; disruptions to energy and other commodity markets; competitiveness; supply chain challenges and labour shortages; the evolution of elevated inflationary pressures; possible stagflation or deflation, monetary policies that are adopted by the Bank of Canada, the Federal Reserve in the U.S., the European Central Bank in the EU, the Bank of England in the UK and monetary authorities in other jurisdictions in which the Issuer operates, and the fiscal policies of the governments of Canada, the U.S., Europe and such other jurisdictions.
 Such policies can also adversely affect the Issuer's clients and counterparties in Canada, the U.S. and internationally, which may increase the risk of default by such clients and counterparties.
 Moreover, interest rate changes and actions taken by central banks to manage inflation or the broader economy have implications for the Issuer.
-The Issuer's financial results are sensitive to changes in interest rates, as described in the "Systemic Risk" section below.

-For example, a slowdown in economic growth or an economic downturn could adversely impact employment rates and household incomes, consumer spending, housing prices, corporate earnings and business investment, and could adversely affect the Issuer's business, including, but not limited to, the demand for its loan and other products, and result in lower earnings, and higher credit losses.
+The Issuer's financial results are sensitive to changes in interest rates, as described in the "Systemic Risk" section below. corporate earnings and business investment, and could adversely affect the Issuer's business, including, but not limited to, the demand for its loan and other products, and result in lower earnings, and higher credit losses.
 In addition to risks arising from monetary policy tightening, risks are also emerging around how governments may continue to seek to recoup pandemic-related support, or any new support provided to deal with emerging economic challenges.
 This may include, for example, changes to tax policy to address fiscal capacity concerns and to balance budgets in the future.
 There are also emerging risks related to wealth and income inequality, as well as changing demographics and immigration, which could impact the labour market, the housing market, inflation, demand and consumer trends, and potentially have broader societal and government policy implications.

-1.2 Canadian housing and household indebtedness

-Canadian housing and household indebtedness risks remain heightened in the current interest rate environment.
+1.2 Canadian housing and household indebtedness Canadian housing and household indebtedness risks remain heightened in the current interest rate environment.
 Concerns around elevated levels of Canadian household debt, which accelerated during the COVID-19 pandemic, could escalate if interest rates remain higher for longer, if the cost of living increases further, or if job losses increase significantly, potentially resulting in, among other things, higher credit losses.
 Moreover, continued interest rate increases or slowing economic growth could adversely impact housing market activity and housing prices, which could push loan-to-value ratios higher and further increase credit losses.
 While real estate rental activity has rebounded in certain markets, challenging affordability conditions, supply constraints, elevated borrowing and construction costs may have an adverse impact on future real estate investment and demand.
-As at October 31, 2023, the Issuer's retail credit risk exposure, which includes residential mortgages, home equity lines of credit, credit cards, unsecured lines of credit and overdraft protection products, was C\$781,888 million reflecting exposure at default.
+As at October 31, 2023, the Issuer's retail credit risk exposure, which includes residential mortgages, home equity lines of credit, credit cards, unsecured lines of credit and overdraft protection products, was C\$781,888 million reflecting exposure at default. impact on the Issuer's financial performance, condition and prospects.